Synthird/trigonometric-reciprocal-identities/python/README.md

 ### trig_reciprocal.sec(angle_in_radians: float) | Returns a float in radians

+- The reciprocal of cos.
-Returns the secant of angle_in_radians.
+- Returns the secant of angle_in_radians.

 $sec(number) ={{1} \over {cos(number)}}$